 Can you start a sentence with but?
 English teachers love to tell us it’s against the rules.
-But there is nothing wrong with starting a sentence with but.
+But should you listen to them?

 - Why It Is OK to Start a Sentence with But?